 It also made me think about all the times I tried to advocate for my child and the situation went south and ended up resulting in adults making knee jerk reactions because they had a zero tolerance policy.
 They never considered there might be a reason for Charles’ lack of motivation.
 Curiosity and fairness is not as much a focus as discipline.

 If we want to see more kindness in kids, we need to model it not lecture it.
-We need to foster connection and talk about differences and educate our kids on disabilities.
-And offer opportunities for kids to show kindness.
-We’re so busy cramming them with math and science.
+We need to foster connection, talk about differences and educate our kids on coping strategies and offer opportunities for kids to show kindness.
+We’re so busy cramming them with math and science, we miss the opportunity to teach them skills they’ll use for a lifetime.

 I’ll admit that some forty years later I wanted to set the record straight, too.
 Things are not always what they seem.